How to Master Adhesive Selection for Industrial Applications

 Threadlockers prevent fasteners from loosening in high-vibration industrial applications by filling the gaps between mating threads.

-Our B242 medium-strength threadlocker meets specific torque tension requirements, providing a breakaway torque of 20 Nm on M10 black oxide bolts.
+Our A2243 medium-strength threadlocker meets specific torque tension requirements, providing a breakaway torque of 20 Nm on M10 black oxide bolts.

 The anaerobic cure process creates a thermoset plastic seal that resists temperatures up to 150°C.

-Toughened acrylics absorb energy in impact-heavy environments through the inclusion of rubber particles within the resin matrix.
+Toughened acrylics absorb energy in impact-heavy environments by incorporating rubber particles into the resin matrix.

 These high-impact adhesives achieve a peel strength of 7 N/mm, allowing the bond to deform slightly rather than shattering under sudden force.